huwcarwyn/react-context-modals/README.md

 # React Context Modals

-React Context Modals allows you to very easily add accessible and flexible modals to any project, any component can be turned into a modal.
+React Context Modals allows you to very easily add flexible modals to any project, any component can be turned into a modal.
 Can be used either via the context API or by using the hook.

 ### Installation